Malee

 Malee (මලී) is a 2011 Sri Lankan mystery thriller teledrama broadcast on TV Derana.
 The series is produced by Janaka Siriwardena and directed by Nimal Ratnayake.
-It initially aired from every Monday to Thursday from 7.30 pm to 8 pm onwards but later changed to air on every weekday at 9 pm to 9.30 pm.
+It initially aired from every Monday to Thursday from 7:30 pm to 8:00 pm but later changed to weekdays from 9:00 pm to 9:30 pm.
 The series was followed by three more seasons - Aththamma (Malee 2), Sidu (Malee 3) and Shakthi (Sidu 2).

-It stars Duleeka Marapana in lead role along with newcomer actors Samadhi Arunachaya and Sanketh Wickremage in supportive roles.
-The show becomes highly popular and was nominated for Sumathi Awards and Raigam Tele'es in many award categories.
+It stars Duleeka Marapana in the lead role along with newcomers Samadhi Arunachaya and Sanketh Wickremage in supportive roles.
+The show became popular and was nominated for Sumathi Awards and Raigam Tele'es in many award categories.